Meowcorp-Group/ModpackUpdater/README.md

 python modpack management tool that works with packwiz

 ## License
-ModpackUpdater - python modpack management tool that works with packwiz Copyright (C) 2022 Meowcorp-Group
+ModpackUpdater - python modpack management tool that works with packwiz <br>
+Copyright (C) 2022 Meowcorp-Group

 This program is free software: you can redistribute it and/or modify